Elsable/strawberry/README.md

 # Strawberry

-A service implements shared economy ideas.
+Sharing economy ideas for learning purposes.

+Self-hosted backend service using Go and BoltDB.

-It would be possible to share, rent and track different kind of resources.
+Supports sharing, rent and track different kind of resources.

-## Disclaimer

-At the first turn the app serves to practice Golang and not production-ready at this point.

 ## Thanks